SumanKumarChava/ReactJS-Practice/README.md

 7. 2 types of react components - class based and functional based
 8. React functional compoenent - it is nothing but a function that returns a react element
 9. Component Composition - using one React component within another component
 10. Cross site scripting attack - where an attacker can run some javscript within an user's browser through some malicious api and get his personal data.
 Read more about this.
-JSX avoids this attack by dfeault when we keep some js code with in curly braces. "{}"
+JSX avoids this attack by default when we keep some js code with in curly braces. "{}"
 11. React JS code is readable mainly because of "JSX"